databrickslabs/mosaic/docs/source/api/spatial-functions.rst

     |                   10007.55722101796|
     +------------------------------------+

-.. note:: Results of this function are always expressed in km^2, while the input lat/lng pairs are expected to be in degrees.
+.. note:: Results of this function are always expressed in km, while the input lat/lng pairs are expected to be in degrees.
+The radius used (in km) is 6371.0088.

 st_hasvalidcoordinates